 I hope you will use my tutorial on how to create Buffalo Plaid Hoop Wreath as a jumping-off point to showcase your creativity and create some craft store home decor.
 Swap out the trees for a house or deer silhouette for a custom creation!

-Felt is an easy, versatile and forgiving medium that allows you to create affordable but trendy projects whether you are a beginner or an expert crafter!
+Felt is an easy, versatile, and forgiving medium that allows you to create affordable but trendy projects whether you are a beginner or an expert crafter!
+For more Kunin Felt crafts click through and check out my Pom Pom Snowflake Pillow stuffed with a pillow form from Fairfield World.
+Create a cute Polar Bear Hoop Wreath for a cozy Winter welcome.
+For Valentine's Day made an Ombre Felt Fringed Heart with complete step-by-step instructions.

 Thanks for stopping by!